 The Stages Culture Shock – Understanding Each Stage Will Make the Process Easier

-Regardless of your reason to move, whether you’re relocating to another country for love and have the support of your partner or relocating abroad alone, experiencing adaptation to the cultural background that essentially differs from your home traditions can be pretty challenging.
+Regardless of your reason to move, whether you’re relocating to another country for love and have the support of your partner or relocating abroad alone, experiencing adaptation to a cultural background that essentially differs from your home traditions can be pretty challenging.
 There are four stages of culture shock every expat experiences:

 - The honeymoon stage is a phase when everything seems perfect and relocation feels like the best decision ever;